mawyss/scion/doc/protocols/casa.rst

 Those algorithms are then primarily announced in the beacons, but can also be exchanged in protocol-specific channels, for example when ASes fetch each others first-level DRKeys.

+Note the asymmetry in the CASA design:
+There is in general one side with higher and one with lower efficiency requirements.
+The side that requires higher efficiency chooses the algorithm to be used, as it is the one that is primarily affected by the algorithm's performance.
+This mirrors the design of DRKey, where one side has to fetch the key (slow), and the other side can recompute the key on the fly (fast).

 Beaconing Extensions
 --------------------